Haventec/common-android-sdk/README.md

-# Haventec Common Client Android SDK
+# Haventec Common Android SDK

-A collection of functions for native Android apps to facilitate client-side interaction with Haventec backend services.
+A collection of functions for native Android apps to facilitate interaction with Haventec backend services.

 ## Installation